ngeran/vector-py/README.md

 Vector-Py: Juniper Network Automation Toolkit vector-py is a Python-based automation toolkit for managing Juniper Networks devices (SRX, EX, MX, ACX).
 It provides a menu-driven interface to perform tasks such as pinging hosts, configuring interfaces, monitoring routing tables, and upgrading device software.
-The toolkit uses junos-eznc for device interactions and supports both local execution and GitHub integration.
+The toolkit uses junos-eznc (PyEZ) for device interactions and supports both local execution and GitHub integration.
-This README focuses on the Code Upgrade feature, which automates software upgrades for Juniper devices, ensuring reliable installation, validation, and version verification.
+This README focuses on the Code Upgrade feature, which automates software upgrades for Juniper devices, ensuring reliable installation, validation, and version verification with robust fallback mechanisms.
 Features

 Menu-Driven Interface: Select vendors, products, and software releases interactively.
 Automated Upgrades: Installs and validates Juniper Junos software with automatic reboot and version verification.
-Robust Error Handling: Handles connection issues, RPC errors, and transient SSH failures.
+Robust Version Verification:
+Uses dev.facts['version'] from PyEZ for reliable version retrieval.
+Falls back to ssh <username>@<device-ip> "show version" if PyEZ fails.

-Device Probing: Waits for devices to become available post-reboot using ping-based probing.
+Device Probing: Waits for devices to become available post-reboot using ping-based probing (60-second intervals).
+Robust Error Handling: Handles connection issues, RPC errors, and transient SSH failures with retries.
 Logging: Detailed logs for debugging, stored in network_automation.log.
 GitHub Integration: Option to push changes to a GitHub repository.